gitter-badger/ecs/README.md

 ```
 Each system will be scanned for compatible fields (can contains all of them or no one) with proper initialization.

+> **Important!** Data injection for any user type can be used for sharing external data between systems.

 # Special classes

 ## EcsFilter<T>